 The Commission supports and actively incorporates in its planning, the County’s Anti-Racism, Diversity, and Inclusion Initiatives (ARDII); an initiative that articulates an anti-racist agenda that guides, governs, and increases the County’s ongoing commitment to fighting racism in all its dimensions, especially racism that systemically and systematically affects Black residents.

 The Commission welcomes commissioners, guests, and the public into a space where people of all opinions and backgrounds can contribute.
 We create a safe environment that celebrates differences while striving for consensus and is characterized by consistent, professional, and respectful behavior.
 Our common enemies are HIV and STDs.
 We strive to be introspective and understand and clarify our assumptions, while appreciating the complex intersectionality of the lives we live.
 We challenge ourselves to be self-reflective and committed to an ongoing understanding.
+Refer to the Commission's Code of Conduct here.

 Represents the leadership body of the Commission.